 Search Logs for Specific Information

-You can also use the grep command to search for specific information within the logs, such as IP addresses, user agents, or errors.
-The grep command filters the log file and displays only the lines that contain the specified keyword.
+Use the grep command to search for specific information within the logs, such as IP addresses, user agents, or errors.
+Grep filters the log file and displays only the lines that contain the specified keyword.

 Example user-agent: